-- 17. You can only make offers of loan funded learning to learners and receive loan payments from the SLC on behalf of learners if we have given you a loans facility and agreement, and a learner has applied for a loan which has been approved by the SLC. - 18.
+- 20. You can only make offers of loan funded learning and receive loan payments from the SLC on behalf of learners if we have given you a loans facility and agreement, and a learner has applied for a loan which has been approved by the SLC. - 21.
 To retain your eligibility for a loans facility you must successfully complete the Register of training organisations (RoTO) refresh and update your information when we ask you to.
 If you fail or do not update when we ask you to, you must apply at the next opening.
-During this period, you will not be: - 18.1 listed on the RoTO - 18.2 invited to tender, or - 18.3 able to increase the value of your loans facility - 19.
-If your organisation does not apply at the next opening of the RoTO, or you fail the application process, we will review your eligibility for a loans facility.
+During this period, you will not be: - 21.1 listed on the RoTO - 21.2 invited to tender, or - 21.3 able to increase the value of your loans facility - 22.
+If your organisation does not apply at the next opening of the RoTO, or you fail the application process, we will review your eligibility for a loans facility. - 23.
+You must not pay, or engage a broker, or any third party, to recruit learners who are considering funding their provision with a loan, on your behalf. - 24.
+You must directly deliver provision to learners who are funding their provision with a loan.

-20. You must directly deliver your loan provision to loans learners.
-You must not subcontract loans provision.
+25. You must not subcontract loans provision.
 The definition of sub-contractor is given in the glossary.